evidentlyai/evidently/docs/book/README.md

 Tests perform structured data and ML model quality checks.
 You typically compare two datasets: **reference** and **current**.
 You can set test parameters manually or let Evidently learn the expectations from the reference.
 Tests verify a condition and return an explicit **pass** or **fail** result.

-You can create a **Test Suite** from 50+ individual tests or run one of the **presets** that combine relevant tests.
+You can create a **Test Suite** from 50+ individual tests or run one of the **Presets** that combine relevant tests.
 For example, to test Data Stability or Regression Performance.

 Tests are best for automated batch checks.